 |

-opened in Luton’s Waller Street in 1898 by Lily Langtry
+Grand Theatre was opened in Luton’s Waller Street in 1898 by Lily Langtry and

-and spent its early days presenting music hall and variety theatre acts to
+spent its early days presenting music hall and variety theatre acts to the

 closed its doors in 1957 after a period of rather less wholesome